twisted/twisted/docs/projects/core/howto/tutorial/library.rst

     % twistd -ny simple-finger.tac

-Note: the finger *user* still has ultimate power: they can use``makeService`` , or they can use the lower-level interface if they have specific needs (maybe an IRC server on some other port?
-Maybe we want the non-SSL webserver to listen only locally?  etc. etc.)  This is an important design principle: never force a layer of abstraction: allow usage of layers of abstractions.
+Note: the finger *user* still has ultimate power: they can use ``makeService``, or they can use the lower-level interface if they have specific needs (maybe an IRC server on some other port?
+Maybe we want the non-SSL webserver to listen only locally? etc. etc.).
+This is an important design principle: never *force* a layer of abstraction; *allow* usage of layers of abstractions instead.

 The pasta theory of design:

+Spaghetti
-- Spaghetti: each piece of code interacts with every other piece of code [can be implemented with GOTO, functions, objects]
+   Each piece of code interacts with every other piece of code (can be implemented with GOTO, functions, objects).
+Lasagna
-- Lasagna: code has carefully designed layers.
+   Code has carefully designed layers.
    Each layer is, in theory independent.
    However low-level layers usually cannot be used easily, and high-level layers depend on low-level layers.
+Ravioli
-- Ravioli: each part of the code is useful by itself.
-There is a thin layer of interfaces between various parts [the sauce].
+   Each part of the code is useful by itself.
+   There is a thin layer of interfaces between various parts (the sauce).
    Each part can be usefully be used elsewhere.

-- ...but sometimes, the user just wants to order "Ravioli" , so one coarse-grain easily definable layer of abstraction on top of it all can be useful.
+...but sometimes, the user just wants to order "Ravioli", so one coarse-grain easily definable layer of abstraction on top of it all can be useful.